Virtual data room for seed round hero.

 The most important thing is to have it ready before an investor asks - not after.

-Ellty lets you start for free: upload your pitch deck, create a trackable link, and see exactly who's reading it.
+Ellty lets you start for free: upload your files, create a trackable link, and see exactly who's reading it.
 When you're ready for full diligence, the Data Room plan gives you NDA gating, watermarking, granular permissions, and real-time analytics - all without per-user pricing.

 Setup takes less than an hour.
 You'll have your first trackable link live in minutes.